What’s better an LLC or an S Corp? We explain the Pros and Cons of LLC vs S Corp in simple terms.

 CAN I TURN MY LLC INTO AN S CORP?

-Yes, you can switch from an LLC to an S Corp if you satisfy a set of S Corp formation requirements as specified by the IRS.
+Yes, you can turn your LLC into an S Corp if you satisfy a set of S Corp formation requirements as specified by the IRS.
 Switching to an S Corp will reduce your tax burden as you will not have to pay self-employment tax on any company dividends you receive.

 IS AN LLC OR S CORP BETTER FOR TAXES?